-LDC Section 63.270-27 established all stormwater management standards, the City's stormwater level of service standards require that all new developments to provide on-site stormwater retention and/or detention consistent with the requirements of the Water Management District (WMD).
-Approval from the WMD is required, regarding the proposed retention pond on the eastern side of the site.
-See the Public Works Department conditions of approval.
+LDC Section 63.270-27 established all stormwater management standards, the City's stormwater level of service standards require that all new developments provide on-site stormwater retention and/or detention consistent with the requirements of the Water Management District.
+Approval from the WMD is required.
+See the Public Works Department conditions of approval regarding this specific site.